 Hornby locomotives are precision built and, if treated with care, will give many years of good service.
-The Hornby Class 67 locomotive is produced to super detail standard and therefore incorporates delicate, protruding detail and many small parts.
-Care should be taken to avoid damage when handling the model.
+This Hornby locomotive is produced to super detail standard and therefore incorporate delicate, protruding detail and many small parts.
+Care should be taken to avoid damage when handling the model especially the valve gear, coupling rods and the small detail parts of the locomotive body.